jeehay-park/TIL/storage.md

 Both Local Storage and Session Storage are part of the Web Storage API in modern web browsers and provide a way for web applications to store data on the client side for various purposes.

+#
+Changing the storage from local storage to session storage can have an impact on your application's behavior, especially if you're relying on stored data for navigation or other critical functionalities.

+Here are some considerations when switching from local storage to session storage:

+1. **Session Lifetime**: Session storage data persists only for the duration of the page session.
+If the user closes the tab or browser, the session ends, and the session storage data is cleared.
+Ensure that your application's logic takes this into account, especially if you rely on session data for navigation or other essential functionalities.

+2. **Data Persistence**: Unlike local storage, which persists even after the browser is closed, session storage is scoped to the current browsing session.
+Any data stored in session storage will be lost once the session ends.
+Make sure that critical data necessary for the functioning of your application is properly handled or persisted elsewhere if needed.

+3. **Data Synchronization**: Since session storage is limited to the current session, you may need to synchronize data between sessions if necessary.
+This could involve fetching data from a server or other sources to ensure consistency across sessions.

+4. **Impact on Navigation**: In your case, if you're storing navigation-related data in session storage, such as the `homePath`, ensure that it's being set and retrieved correctly.
+Since session storage is cleared when the session ends, if the `homePath` is not being properly set or retrieved, it could lead to navigation issues.

+5. **Debugging**: When transitioning between different storage mechanisms, it's essential to thoroughly test your application to ensure that it behaves as expected.
+Debugging tools in browsers can help you inspect session storage data and track how it's being set and used within your application.

+If you've recently changed the storage mechanism and are encountering issues with navigation, it's possible that the way you're setting or retrieving the `homePath` from session storage needs to be adjusted to reflect the differences between local and session storage behavior.
+Double-check your implementation to ensure it's handling session storage correctly.